amarin20/SDEV_220_Final_Project_6/README.md

 Visit http://127.0.0.1:8000/ in your browser to access the application.

+Test User
+You can use the following test user to explore the platform:

+Username: test
+Password: SDEV220

 Testing the Application

 To ensure the application is working as expected, follow these test cases: